Skip to footer content

 pdf.SaveAs("output.pdf");

 IronPDF takes a different approach to create a PDF - it renders HTML directly to PDF format using Chrome.
-This API allows you to convert web content and implement complex layouts easily.
-The library handles all rendering complexities, making it simpler to accomplish professional results.
+This API allows developers to convert web content and implement complex layouts easily.
+The library handles all rendering complexities, including CSS media types, JavaScript execution, and web fonts, making it simpler to achieve professional results.

 // Create new Document instance